 We can do our bit by showing them that the landscape is not dominated by reactionary fears, but that many of us are committed to harnessing best means and understanding at our disposal to help nature and humanity.

-If you are interested, you can find my other pieces on agricultural topics under Farming and GMOs and The Environment.
+If you are interested, you can read more under Climate and Energy and The Environment.
 If you would like to have a discussion in the comments below, please take note of my Commenting policy.
 In a nutshell:

 1. Be respectful.